landon23/ML-course1/README.md

 Pset 5: Logistic regression for classification; comparison of logistic and linear regression for classification on toy data sets.
 Pset 6: Effects of L2 and L1 regularization on logistic regression for sparse datasets.
 Stochastic gradient descent.
 Pset 7: Two layer neural nets and Gaussian process classifiers.
 Pset 8: Clustering using K-means on the MNIST dataset.
 Bernoulli mixture model using EM algorithm, trained on a dataset of words and binary features.
+Pset 9: Latent factor analysis for movie ratings prediction on MovieLens database and hidden Markov models for letter prediction in English text.